braineatingmachines/braineatingmachines.github.io/_posts/2026-01-26-introducing-pitcrew.md

 As a team who writes code, and hosts it on GitHub, [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages) is also the perfect place to host your team's website, directly from a repository on GitHub.

-> If you interested to build a website from scratch, check the [documentation](https://docs.github.com/en/pages/quickstart) on GitHub pages.
+> If you're interested in building a website from scratch, check the [documentation](https://docs.github.com/en/pages/quickstart) on GitHub pages.

 To reduce the initial learning curve, I've built a simple template with the help of [Claude Code](https://www.claude.com/product/claude-code).
 Check the [README](https://github.com/braineatingmachines/pitcrew) file on how to get started.